Suzuki Grand Vitara Common Problems and Solutions

 Problem:

-The car keeps jolting forwards like it does when the clutch is released.
-It also stalls often.
+The car keeps jerking forwards as it does when the clutch is released.
+It also stalls frequently.

 Solution:

-There is something wrong with your camshaft sensor.
-For a short-term fix, you can try placing a warm, wet cloth over the sensor to heat it up slowly.
-This will allow you to get home safely.
-You’ll then have to find a new camshaft sensor in the BreakerYard store and replace the faulty one.
+There is an issue with your camshaft sensor.
+As a temporary solution, try placing a warm, damp cloth over the sensor to gently heat it.
+This should help you get home safely.
+Afterwards, you will need to find a new camshaft sensor at the BreakerYard shop and replace the faulty one.

 Difficulty level